Link Search Menu Expand Document

 Choose one:

-• For -2 FP, this Technique can't be used while in a specific situation, such as while in a specific State or while using a Power-Up.
+• For -2 FP, choose one or more Common Situations which you might be reasonably expected to face, such as while in a specific State or while on the ground.

 Can't be combined with Conditional effects involving the same circumstances.